vuejs/ecosystem-ci/README.md

 - once you are confidente the suite works, add it to the lists of suites in the [workflows](../../actions/)

 > the current utilities focus on pnpm based projects.
 Consider switching to pnpm or contribute utilities for other pms

+If your project needs some special setup when running in the Ecosystem CI, you can detect the environment by checking for the `ECOSYSTEM_CI` environment variable.
+It would be set to `vue` if running in the Vue Ecosystem CI.

 ## reporting results